-In order to assess whether female candidates closely defeating male candidates differ from male candidates closely defeating female candidates in attributes other than gender, we test for a jump at the threshold in the following characteristics of the winner: incumbency status, age, race, education, occupation, and political orientation.27
+Next, we assess whether female candidates closely defeating male candidates differ from male candidates closely defeating female candidates in attributes other than gender.
+Table 2 tests for a jump at the threshold in the following characteristics of the winner: incumbency status, age, race, education, occupation, and political orientation.30

 In the presence of gender discrimination, a female candidate receiving the same vote share as a male candidate is likely to have attributes that compensate for her initial discrimination-related disadvantage, such as higher ability (Marshall, 2022).
 While we cannot measure ability directly, we can expect observable characteristics such as education to be at least partly correlated with it.
-Consistent with positive selection on ability and with the presence of voters' bias, the coefficient on education suggests that closely-elected female mayors are more likely to have completed higher education (Column 4 of Table 2 and Appendix Figure C2), even though the effect is not significant.
+Consistent with positive selection on ability and with the presence of voters' bias, the coefficient on education suggests that closely-elected female mayors are more likely to have completed higher education (Column 4 of Table 2 and Appendix Figure C4), even though the effect is not significant.
 In contrast, female mayors are not more likely to be the incumbent, to work in the health sector, or to be a business owner and they have similar ideological positions as male mayors.
-We observe a similar pattern when looking at all 2016 candidates: female candidates are more likely to have completed higher education, while they are very similar to the average male candidate in terms of age, race, incumbency status, and political orientation (Appendix Table A4).
+We observe a similar pattern when looking at all 2016 candidates: female candidates are more likely to have completed higher education (Appendix Table A2).